4FTERPAIN/4FTERPAIN/README.md

 I avoid and ignore what I don't like or hate, the people who are on my DNI or etc. I don't put hide unless things don't get serious or you really bother me.

-If any attitude or thing about me bothers you, **hide me** and that's all.
+If any attitude or thing about me bothers you, **hide me** and that's all what you have to do if is that the situation.
 Don't look for a fight or much less cause me stress or harm, don't be a **idiot**

 **super dni okegom.** full dni & more info in my links